 Benefits of Getting a West Virginia Medical Card

-Having a valid medical marijuana certificate and MMJ card is the only way to legally consume cannabis in West Virginia.
-However, should recreationa, adult-use cannabis become legal in the future, having a valid certificate & MMJ card can still be of benefit.
-Here’s the usual benefits.
+A valid medical marijuana certificate and MMJ card is the only way to legally consume cannabis in West Virginia.
+However, should recreational, adult-use cannabis become legal in the future, having a valid certificate & MMJ card can still benefit.

 About Medical Marijuana in West Virginia